 Type and level of school education

-Schools are the institutions within which organised school education takes place (see sub-section 4.2, interpretative material, for a definition of ‘school’) and are differentiated by the type and level of education they provide:
+Schools are the institutions within which organised school education takes place (see the 'Key terms and references' tab for a definition of ‘school’) and are differentiated by the type and level of education they provide:

-- Primary schools provide education from the first year of primary school — known as the ‘foundation year’ in the Australian Curriculum (see sub-section 4.2, interpretative material, for the naming conventions used in each state and territory).
+- Primary schools provide education from the first year of primary school — known as the ‘foundation year’ in the Australian Curriculum (see the 'Key terms and references' tab for the naming conventions used in each state and territory).
 Primary school education extends to year 6 (year 7 in SA until 2022 when it will be high school).
 (Prior to 2015, primary school education also extended to year 7 in Queensland and WA.)